 **Upon request.
 The Director of Continuing Legal Education may issue a credit toward attendance at a future scheduled conference taking place within 12 months of the original conference.
 Rescheduling is allowed on a one time basis only, with no further rescheduling permitted.
 If you do not attend a seminar within 12 months from the original seminar, the entire course fee will be forfeited.

 In fairness to all attendees, confirmed participants who do not attend their scheduled program are liable for the entire fee unless other arrangements have been made with the Director of Continuing Legal Education.

-- Conference materials for registered participants who are for whatever reason unable to attend will be mailed by regular post to the address we have on file.
+Conference materials for registered participants who are for whatever reason unable to attend will be emailed a link to the email address we have on file.
 This will only be done once.

 All refunds will be issued by the Office of Continuing Legal Education by check or by credit to your original debit or charge card.

 School of Law's Office of Continuing Legal Education reserves the right to cancel or reschedule seminars at any time.
 If the University of North Carolina or the School of Law's Office of Continuing Legal Education cancel or reschedule the event due to weather or unforeseen circumstances beyond our control, you are entitled to a full refund, but are not responsible for travel arrangements, travel fees, or any expenses incurred by you as a result of such cancellation.
 If the Office of Continuing Legal Education cancels a seminar in which you are enrolled, you will be contacted at the email address you provided when registering, so please be sure to provide a valid email address.

 you have a problem or wish to give us feedback on any aspect of our service,